michael-franke/K2/text/paper/reviews_2/response_letter.md

 >
 > A: "Exactly one" as monotonic: **The authors suggest, based on the "true" responses at Step 2, that some of their participants might have re-interpreted "exactly one" as "at least one."
 I'm wondering if there is a less radical way to make sense of their participants' behaviour: for what it's worth, my intuition is that there might be domain-restriction effects here.** There is exactly one uncovered bell at Step 2; thus, the sentence is literally true under a reading in which the domain of the quantifier is restricted to this one individual.
 I'm not exactly sure how to dissociate this suggestion from the authors', and I of course wouldn't insist that the authors do this.
 I raise the idea here simply for their consideration.
 With this in mind, in future work perhaps the authors might consider examining what would happen if Step 1 were followed instead by what is currently Step 3.
 The domain-restriction proposal would predict less "true" responses here because now there are two bells that are salient in the domain, but an "at least one" reading would still easily permit a "true" response here.
 (Note that getting rid of the current Step 2 is largely harmless, since global readings were basically absent in this paradigm.)

 This is a good and interesting suggestion.
-We cannot follow up on this in the paper, but acknowledge the point in a footnote.
+But we see potential problems with this idea, but feel that discussing this would lead us too far away from our main concerns.

 > B: The Strongest Meaning Hypothesis, Again: **As I noted earlier, it does not seem appropriate to assume the SMH for this paradigm in light of CS's results and discussion.** However, I should like to add that one has to be careful about what the SMH actually states when we consider exhaustification, and here perhaps CS themselves could have been more careful.
 When we compare the strength of various sentences that differ in the placement of EXH, we have to be careful about what the alternatives to EXH are.
 So far as I can tell, the SMH may well still be in the running as a disambiguation criterion, if only we could be sure what the alternatives are in any given experimental setup.
 Since we don't know this, we can't really be sure whether the SMH has been properly tested.